Where To Stay In The Bahamas? The 14 Best Islands To Visit

 Recommended airport: Lynden Pindling International Airport (Nassau).

 The islands of the Bahamas have long been associated with being a territory where the rich and famous play, spend their summers, and transact banking business.
 The central point of these islands is New Providence Island, which is home to Nassau, the capital of the Bahamas.
-Whether you want to spend your time relaxing on the beach, exploring the historic city centre, shopping or taking in vibrant nightlife inclusive of casino stops, Nassau is one of the most popular islands to stay while in the Bahamas.
+Whether you want to spend your time relaxing on the beach, exploring the historic city centre, shopping, or taking in vibrant nightlife inclusive of casino stops, Nassau is one of the most popular islands to stay while in the Bahamas.
 Visitors to New Providence Island are often drawn in by the abundance of resorts available, including adults-only resort Sandals Royal Bahamian (which comes with a private offshore island, only accessible for guests).
 Nassau is great fun for singles, couples, groups, and families looking for an island getaway that is anything but boring!

 Main points of interest on New Providence: Cable Beach and some of the other great beaches in Nassau, Clifton Heritage Park, Rum Cake Factory, Pirate Republic brewery, historic city centre of Nassau, Fort Charlotte, Queen’s Staircase.

 Insider tips: Take a daytrip down to Rose Island by boat.
-You’ll get to see the villas of the rich and famous, visit amazing beaches and participate in some fantastic snorkelling!
+You’ll get to see the villas of the rich and famous, visit amazing beaches, and participate in some fantastic snorkelling!
 Love scuba diving?
 Guests of all-inclusive resort Sandals Royal Bahamian in Nassau can dive the most amazing underwater spots - for free (max. two tanks a day).
 This includes top-of-the-line equipment!

 Paradise Island